 Provided is the first version of the "Fortune Frog" money clip STL file.

 In the western civilization, credit card is also used as a money.
-So I added the credit card holder as an element of my money clip.Why the frog, and ancient Chinese coin?
+So I added the credit card holder as an element of my money clip.

 While I did some research on money clip, the word money frog, a popular Chinese symbol for prosperity, show up on my search list as well.
 Also in some part of Japan, especially in Yamanashi Perfecture, some people believe that carrying the image of the frog as a good luck charm in your wallet will help bringing the money or prosperity back after you spending it.

 For the ancient Chinese coin, which contains the square shape in the middle and round shape on the edge.
 These characteristics bear the meanings.
 The square in the middle representing the energy on earth, and the round shape representing the energy from heaven.
 So the ancient Chinese coin is believed to "move" the energy of fortune from heaven to earth or the person to get hold of the coin.
 And it is believed that if you tie these three coins together and put them in your wallet, they would bring you prosperity.

 So I looked into it, and found that this is a good idea to add these elements into my money clip design.

 I started the process by looking for the standard size of the credit card.
 I used the ISO/IEC 7801 (ID-1) standard size of credit card or ID card, which is 85.60 mm Long x 53.98 mm Wide, with a nominal Thickness of 0.76mm, and the round corner of radius of 2.88mm to 3.48mm.

 I drew the actual credit card on my sketch book.
 Then I made some sketches of the frog that holding the coin with its mouth, and its hands.
 And created the actual drawing of my money clip.